 “Where’s all our stuff?”

-“According to the tracking signal,” began the artificial intelligence, “your hover-carts shall be here shortly.
+“According to the tracking signal,” began the artificial intelligence, “your hover-carts will be delivered in a short while.
 In the meantime, perhaps I can answer any questions you may have.”

 Iris approached the screen.
 “When do we get our implants?
 I heard that the Agency gives out free ones to the Trainees.”